 Food & Garden Ministry

 St John’s Food Ministry continues to serve the people of Albuquerque--approximately 500 people per month!--with hot meals prepared in our kitchen.
 Our Director and Head Chef Tim Nuzum cooks meals that are supplemented by the fresh herbs and produce grown in our garden to feed the food insecure in our community.
-Organizations we provide meals for include HopeWorks, Community of Hope, and Casa Esperanza.
+Organizations we provide meals for include HopeWorks, Breaking Bread, and Zuni Elementary School.

 Do you have a surplus of fresh produce from your garden that you would like to donate to St. John's to feed the hungry?
 If so, please contact Chef Tim at tnuzum@stjohns-abq.org.